 Fondue goes in and out of style, but at heart it's an ancient form of one-pot-cooking.
 And right now it's hot, hot, hot.

-Fondue Tricks and Tips
+Fondue Quick Tips

 Best fondue pot: Ceramics work best for showcasing dessert fondue; metal pots work best for cooking meats and vegetables in oil, wine, or broth.

 Best temperature for fondue: A tea light candle or low flame (a warm 120 degrees) keeps cheese or dessert fondues at perfect melting temperatures.
 If you're cooking meats in a pot of hot oil, the oil needs to be kept at 375 degrees to cook food quickly and evenly.

 Best oil for fondue: peanut oil.
 A low smoke point makes it best for high frying temperatures.